oar-team/kameleon/docs/source/context.rst

 and ``in_context``.
 They both takes 3 arguments:

 cmd
-    The command to initialize the context workdir (optional)
+    The command used to access the context. workdir (optional)
     The working directory to tell to Kameleon where to execute the command exec_prefix (optional)